vault713/wallet713/docs/usage.md

 foreign_api_secret = "<some secret string>"
 ```

-Wallet713 Foreign API supports the default grin's wallet foregin API, allowing it to serve as a coinbase wallet, interacting directly with the default grin_miner.
+Wallet713 Foreign API supports the default grin's wallet foreign API, allowing it to serve as a coinbase wallet, interacting directly with the default grin_miner.

 Additionally, the API supports a new route for receiving invoice slates: `/v1/wallet/foreign/receive_invoice`.